BenjaminSiskoo/nSide/README.txt

 *Family Trainer (Power Pad)
 *Mouse (unlicensed, only supported by homebrew)

-Finally, it supports the VS. UniSystem, with its own arcade panel and buttons.
+Finally, it supports the VS. UniSystem and PlayChoice-10, each with their own arcade panels and buttons.

 Please be aware that a great majority of Famicom and NES games support the use of Player 3 and Player 4 (Famicom) as substitutes for Player 1 and Player 2,